coderitter/knight-form/README.md

 - `disabled`: Is it disabled?
 - `path`: The path composed of the name of every element up to the root element

 You will never have to set the `parent`.
-This will done automatically for you when an element is added.
+This will be done automatically for you when an element is added.

 The `name` will be used to be able to retreive an element from the form.
 In case of fields the name additionally reflects an attribute name on one of your objects.